The Vermont Statutes Online

 Subchapter 005 : SALE AND ISSUANCE OF BONDS AND NOTES(Cite as: 24 V.S.A. § 4642)

 (a) The Bank may issue its bonds or notes in such principal amounts as it shall deem necessary to provide funds for any purposes under this chapter, including:

 (2) The payment, funding or refunding of the principal of, or interest or redemption premiums on, any bonds or notes issued by it whether the bonds or notes or interest to be funded or refunded have or have not become due;

-(b) Except as otherwise provided herein or by the bank, every issue of bonds or notes shall be general obligations payable out of any revenues or funds of the bank, subject only to any agreements with the holders of particular bonds or notes pledging any particular revenues or funds.
-Any bonds or notes may be additionally secured by a pledge of any grant or contributions from the United States of America or the state or any governmental unit or any person, firm or corporation or a pledge of any income or revenues, funds or moneys of the bank from any source whatsoever.
+(b) Except as otherwise provided in this chapter or by the Bank, every issue of bonds or notes shall be general obligations payable out of any revenues or funds of the Bank, subject only to any agreements with the holders of particular bonds or notes pledging any particular revenues or funds.
+Any bonds or notes may be additionally secured by a pledge of any grant or contributions from the United States of America or the State or any governmental unit or any person, firm, or corporation or a pledge of any income or revenues, funds, or monies of the Bank from any source whatsoever.
 (Added 1969, No. 216 (Adj.
 Sess.), § 3, eff.
 March 27, 1970.)